Channels

 App-level token (xapp-…) | "Basic Information" → App-level tokens, with connections:write scope | Same |

 You never paste these into a .env file by hand.
-The dashboard puts them in the runtime DB.
+The CLI puts them in the runtime DB; the dashboard surfaces masked values for the private fields.

 Boot without Slack